No-Jons/cogsdrb/README.md

 Cogs allow you to load commands, events, and variables from outside of the main bot file, which helps improve organization and readability of code.

 #### Note: This gem is in extremely early development.
 As of now, it is extremely bare bones.
 More features will be added soon, and everyone is welcome to contribute.
-Additionally, the code is short but manages to be wack.
+Additionally, the code is kinda hacky in some parts, and that will be fixed.

 ## Installation